JungeAlexander/blogdown_website/content/projects.md

 +++

-Here you can find an overview of some of the academic publication and projects I worked on between circa 2011 and 2018.
+Here you can find an overview of some of the academic publications and projects I worked on between 2011 and 2018.
 Stay tuned for more updates!

 - [Publications](#pub)
 - [Current projects](#curr)